grelmu/ASCC-Capstone/mppw/guide/docs/index.md

 - An analysis sandbox, backed by a scripting platform (JupyterHub) and integrated with the API, packaging researcher data analysis scripts as well as user-driven automation scripts.

+More information around the software design is in the [architecture section](./architecture.md).

 # For software and data integrators

 * The [deployment section](./deploy.md) describes how to setup and deploy the MPPW stack.